 Opdivo and Yervoy for mesothelioma is the immunotherapy combination receiving the crux of attention.

-Another pairing, tremelimumab and durvalumab, is showing promise.
+Another pairing of mesothelioma immunotherapy, tremelimumab and durvalumab, is showing promise.

 A new study analyzed the benefits of tremelimumab and durvalumab for malignant pleural mesothelioma and malignant peritoneal mesothelioma.
 Tremelimumab, manufactured by AstraZeneca, doesn’t have a brand name.
 Durvalumab’s brand name is Imfinzi.